CraftAcademy/workshop/walkthroughs/step1.md

-    And I click 'Create course" link                                                 # features/course_create.feature:15 And I fill in "Title" with "Basic programming"                                   # features/course_create.feature:16 And I fill in "Description" with "Your first step into the world of programming" # features/course_create.feature:17 And I click "Create"                                                             # features/course_create.feature:18
-    Then a new course should be created                                              # features/course_create.feature:19 And I should be on the Course index page                                         # features/course_create.feature:20 And I should see "Basic programming"                                             # features/course_create.feature:21 h
+    And I click 'Create course" link                                                 # features/course_create.feature:15 And I fill in "Title" with "Basic programming"                                   # features/course_create.feature:16 And I fill in "Description" with "Your first step into the world of programming" # features/course_create.feature:17 And I click "Create" link                                                        # features/course_create.feature:18 Then a new "Course" should be created                                            # features/course_create.feature:19 And I should be on the Course index page                                         # features/course_create.feature:20 And I should see "Basic programming"                                             # features/course_create.feature:21 h